-8 Gripping New Documentaries to Watch on Netflix Right Now
+'West Cork' and 8 Other Gripping New Documentaries to Watch on Netflix Right Now

 True stories can sometimes be stranger than fiction.
 Netflix knows this, which is why the streaming platform has commissioned so many original documentaries and docuseries over the years, all of which have captured our imaginations.
 Remember Tiger King?
 Remember Wild Wild Country?
 Remember Making a Murderer?
 Netflix knows that a real-life narrative is occasionally the most fascinating and gripping thing.

-2021 has only just begun, but already it has proven to be a year of great and new documentaries on Netflix.
-Here are a few of our favorite fresh releases so far.
+2021 has proven to be a year of great and new documentaries on Netflix.
+From Sophie: A Murder in West Cork to Murder Among the Mormons, here are the best releases so far.

 2. Murder Among The Mormons

 This three episode true crime docuseries does exactly what it says on the tin.
 This is a documentary about murder among the Mormon community in the US.

 For those who consume true-crime podcasts and series obsessively, there’s a lot to love here.
 But it’s also just a thrilling watch for anyone who loves a good yarn.
 There are so many twists and turns in this docuseries that it’s hard to keep up.
 Murder Among The Mormons is evidence that real life really is stranger than fiction.

 For film fans, there’s absolutely nothing more exciting than this seven episode documentary featuring conversations between director Martin Scorsese and leading cultural commentator Fran Lebowitz.
 Nothing is off the table as these two talk about art, film, life, New York and more, and you’ll be in awe of them both as they share insights into their creative process, their love of New York and their relationship to work.
 It’s a treat.

 4. Headspace: Guide To Meditation